Skip to content

 The secure-in-place alert was sent at 9:56 PM MDT on October 22, 2018, shortly after McCluskey's body was found outside the south tower of the Medical Plaza dormitory

-McCluskey had been shot seven times in the parking lot
+McCluskey was fatally shot in the parking lot outside the dormitory

 UPDATESMS